It’s been nine years since I adopted a gluten-free diet.

 Since 2011, I’ve oscillated from an open relationship with gluten—occasionally getting frisky with a pie of thin-crust pizza—to a strict, celiac-style breakup and have learned so much about food preparation in the process.

 Now that I’ve made cooking gluten-free a central part of my work as a culinary instructor and chef, I wanted to put together all the information and resources I wished I’d had when I first took the plunge.
 It’s certainly a very different landscape for dietary restrictions than it was almost a decade ago.
 But that’s not to say that going gluten-free is without its challenges.
-You can read my full dispatch on gluten-free living on Mind Body Green here.
-But I also wanted to revisit this long forgotten post about the best gluten-free sauces to have in your arsenal.

 The biggest learning curve when I first went gluten-free was trying to navigate all the condiments that were now a landmine for wheat additives.
 The basic béchamels of the world were easy to spot when compared with a pulled pork taco that might have ½ a cup of non-gluten-free barbecue sauce thrown in there.